Donders-Institute/bidscoin/docs/plugins.rst

    are expected to be present:

    - test:                 A test function for the plugin + its bidsmap options.
 Can be called by the user from the bidseditor and the bidscoin utility
-   - is_sourcefile:        A function to assess whether a source file is supported by the plugin.
+   - has_support:        A function to assess whether a source file is supported by the plugin.
 The return value should correspond to a data format section in the bidsmap
    - get_attribute:        A function to read an attribute value from a source file
    - bidsmapper_plugin:    A function to discover BIDS-mappings in a source data session
    - bidscoiner_plugin:    A function to convert a single source data session to bids according to the specified BIDS-mappings